St. Joseph Medical Center Stent Surgery Lawyers

 After being told that they had blockages as high as 80% to 95% that required a stent placement, subsequent reviews have found that many patients only had minor blockages, sometimes as low as 10%.
 Typical guidelines call for a blockage of at least 70% for a stent procedure to be necessary, with blockages of less than 50% generally regarded as insignificant and not posing enough of a problem to justify the risks associated with stent surgery.

-RISKS OF UNNECESSARY STENT PLACEMENT AT ST. JOSEPH’S WITH DR. MIDEI
+UNNECESSARY STENT PLACEMENT AT ST. JOSEPH’S

 Although millions of Americans receive a heart stent each year, the procedure is not without risks and could have a long-term effect on the health and life of recipients.